ipfs/js-ipfs/README.md

 ### CLI

-The `jsipfs` CLI, available when `js-ipfs` is installed globably, follows(should, it is a WIP) the same interface defined by `go-ipfs`, you can always use the `help` command for help menus.
+The `jsipfs` CLI, available when `js-ipfs` is installed globally, follows(should, it is a WIP) the same interface defined by `go-ipfs`, you can always use the `help` command for help menus.

 ```sh
 # Install js-ipfs globally